turnkeyisp/blog/turnkeyisp-staff-are-really-good.md

 Our remote technical support staff typically post their ticket summaries into group chat.
 This gives the ISP's local team convenient visibility on service issues.

 Yesterday I was reviewing a group chat and I was especially proud of a new team member's contributions.
-Here are some of the team member's chat screenshots from yesterday.
+Here are some of that team member's chat screenshots from yesterday.

 ![alt text](https://github.com/turnkeyisp/turnkeyisp-blog/blob/master/public/static/images/rossell-summary-2021-02-01-1.jpg?raw=true)